cwinfosec/MABP/README.md

 The chatbot can be used through a command line interface or integrated into other systems.
 To get started, simply input your desired analysis task and follow the prompt.

+## Potential Problems
+At times, MABP may provide information that is not accurate or appropriate for certain audiences.
+The context personality should gear it against this behavior; however, the possibility still exists.
+This is a larger problem within the field of machine learning, with no immediate workaround.
+Integrating OpenAI's content moderation API could significantly reduce the performance of the model's ability to provide information on the subject of malware and malware analysis - moreover, it may even refuse to answer entirely.
+Use your best judgment when interacting with MABP, as usage policy violations could result in your account being banned from OpenAI.

 ## Contributing

 If you're interested in contributing to the project, please reach out to the project maintainers for more information on how to get involved.